Time to adopt? Time to talk to us!

 You have made an Initial Enquiry.
 The Adoption Team will send information out to you.
 You will be able to speak to a worker over the telephone to ask any questions you might have.
 This will always happen within the first ten days of you having made an enquiry.
 If you would like to progress to an initial visit, then an Adoption Social Worker will arrange to come and see you.
 This gives you a chance to talk about adoption in more detail.
 If you decide that you would like to work with North Lincolnshire then we will need you to complete the Registration of Interest form.
 Within five working days of you sending the form back, a decision will be made by the Adoption Service as to whether to proceed to Stage One or not.
 You will be notified in writing.

 Stage One begins when we accept your Registration of Interest.
 This stage should take no longer than two months.
 During this stage, police references and health checks will be made.
+Dates for you to attend the Preparing to Adopt course will be discussed with you.
 You will be invited to a workshop to go through the adoption process in more detail.
 You will learn about the children who are waiting for adoptive families.
 There will also be an opportunity to learn from experienced adopters and adoptees.
 At the end of Stage One, we will tell you of our decision on whether to proceed to Stage Two.
 You must also tell us if you wish to proceed to Stage Two within six months of the decision.
 You are able to take a break of up to six months between Stage One and Two.

-Stage Two of the Adoption Process will not begin until you have completed Stage One and have notified us that you want to proceed to Stage Two.
+Stage Two of the adoption process will not begin until you have completed Stage One and have notified us that you want to proceed to Stage Two.
 Stage Two should take four months.
 It includes intensive training and assessment.
 Together we will create an assessment plan.
 This will detail for example, the assessment process, dates of meetings / visits and agreed training.
 Your Adoption Social Worker will guide you through this.
 We will provide you with a copy of the assessment report and invite you to send observations on the report within five working days.
 The report then goes before the Adoption Panel who will make a recommendation about your suitability to adopt.
 You are invited to attend the Adoption Panel and you will be supported by your Adoption Social Worker.
 Once the Panel has met and made its recommendation, the Agency Decision Maker will make the decision.
 Stage Two ends when the decision is made about whether a prospective adopter is suitable to adopt.
-You will find more details in the Adopting a Child Booklet that we will send you.
+You will find more details in the Adoption Brochure that we will give to you.